ankured182/ankured182.github.io/about.md

 * Full Stack

-I mostly develop enterprise applications using Asp.NET MVC, WebAPI ,SQL Server,MongoDB,Microsoft Azure as back end Tools  and Angular/JS/Jquery/HTML/CSS/Bootstrap for Front End Development.
-I use Xamarin for Android & Iphone apps development.
+Application Development using Asp.NET MVC, WebAPI ,SQL Server as back end Tools  and Angular/JS/Jquery/HTML/CSS/Bootstrap for Front End Development.

 I have substantial experience in physical database design and analyzing and optimizing sql queries for high scalabity and performance.

-I am currently exploring python(django) and have experience in developing applications in PHP as well.Not to forget, Algorithms and Data Structures

 ### Contact me